 Why some people avoid gluten, even if they are not sensitive to it?

-Whole grains (such as those that contain gluten) may leave behind undigestible parts that ferment and produce gas in our digestive system.
+Whole grains (such as those that contain gluten) may leave behind indigestible parts that ferment and produce gas in our digestive system.
 Although whole grains have multiple health benefits, reducing flatulence sounds like a plus for many.

 Fear of inflammation

-People with certain chronic health conditions, such as arthritis or asthma, may be prone to developing non-celiac gluten sensitivity.
+People with certain chronic health conditions, such as arthritis or asthma, may be prone to developing non-Celiac gluten sensitivity.
 This is mainly due to a protein found in wheat that may trigger inflammation in those populations.

-Many say they simply feel energized and positive after going gluten-free.
+Some say they simply feel energized and positive after going gluten-free.
 This may be a result of eating more fruits and veggies after removing a large portion of starchy foods from their diets.